LancerStudio/lancer/README.md

 ## CSS

-Freelance.js uses [CSS Next](http://cssnext.io/), a tool for converting future standards into cross-browser CSS.
+Lancer uses [CSS Next](http://cssnext.io/), a tool for converting future standards into cross-browser CSS.
 The keyword is **standards**.
 Unlike SASS or LESS, the features CSS Next makes available to you will eventually be built into all browsers.

 If you haven't already, you should take a quick look at the [features page](http://cssnext.io/features/), which will show you the syntax for said features.
 For example, nesting selectors [by the spec](http://tabatkins.github.io/specs/css-nesting/) looks a bit different coming from LESS or SASS: